MEDSL/elections/README.md

 This is an R package for accessing data on U.S. elections from the [MIT Election Data and Science Lab](https://electionlab.mit.edu).

-The datasets available via the package are the latest

 Installation
 ------------